 The Loyal Sons and Daughters of Rutgers was created in 1958 to honor RAA officers for exemplary leadership service.
 According to the RAA website, the specific criteria to be met is that the service “be substantial, sustained, and have significant impact for the University.”
 Nominations are made by past recipients, and selections are decided by the RAA Loyal Sons & Daughters committee and Board of Directors.
 Over 700 men and women have been given this honor.

-Miller will be inducted at the RAA’s Awards Dinner at the Hyatt Hotel in New Brunswick on April 13, 2019.
-SC&I wishes to congratulate him on this prestigious award.
+Miller was inducted at the RAA’s Awards Dinner at the Hyatt Hotel in New Brunswick on April 13, 2019.
+SC&I congratulates him on this prestigious award.

 To find out more about Rutgers Alumni Association Loyal Sons and Daughters, click here